 - A. The Santa Rosa County School Board has adopted a Zero Tolerance Policy for the following Violent and Non-Violent Criminal Acts: - 1.
-Violent Criminal Acts are defined by the State Board of Education Rule 6A-1.0404 (2) and Florida Statutes as homicide (murder, manslaughter); sexual battery; armed

-- 2. Non-Violent Criminal Acts as defined in this policy are the possession of weapons within one thousand (1000) feet of school property; the possession, use, or distribution of controlled substances and the possession or distribution of controlled substances within one thousand (1000) feet of a school; the violation of the School Board's Sexual Harassment Policy; and other criminal acts of a nonviolent nature. - B. A student who commits a Violent Criminal Act is to be recommended for expulsion from the school system, and his/her offense is to be reported to the appropriate local law enforcement agency.
+Violent Criminal Acts are defined by the State Board of Education Rule 6A-1.0404 (2) and Florida Statutes as homicide (murder, manslaughter); sexual battery; armed robbery; aggravated battery; battery or aggravated battery on a teacher or other school personnel; kidnapping or abduction; arson; possession, use, or sale of any firearm; possession, use, or sale of any explosive device; possession or use of a weapon; threat to throw, project, place, or discharge any destructive device or to make a false report about planting a bomb or explosive involving school or school personnel's property, school transportation, or a school-sponsored activity. - Non-Violent Criminal Acts as defined in this policy are the possession of weapons within one thousand (1000) feet of school property; the possession, use, or distribution of controlled substances and the possession or distribution of controlled substances within one thousand (1000) feet of a school; the violation of the School Board's Sexual Harassment Policy; and other criminal acts of a nonviolent nature. - B. A student who commits a Violent Criminal Act is to be recommended for expulsion from the school system, and his/her offense is to be reported to the appropriate local law enforcement agency.
 In addition, if the offense involves a victim, the victim and the victim's parent(s) or legal guardian(s) are to be notified by school officials of the offense and of the victim's right to press charges against the offender.
 School officials shall cooperate in any investigation or other proceedings leading to the victim's exercise of rights as provided by law.

 Note: If a student has an IEP/504 Plan, refer to "Alternative Placement/Expulsion with Continuing Educational Services. - C. A student who commits a Non-Violent Criminal Act should be disciplined in accordance with the procedures set forth in this Code of Conduct and his/her offense reported to the appropriate local law enforcement.
 Criminal acts are grounds for disciplinary action and may also result in criminal penalties in accordance with Florida Statute.